nn1043/comp424/README.md

 read_write_demo.py - This program serves as practice with reading and writing text files in Python.
 This program utilizes 1.txt and 2.txt.
 No in-line documentation exists.
 The code is in regulation with pycodestyle.

 RPG.py - This program aims to create a basic command-line interface, text-based, role-playing game.
 It will take advantage of Python read and write functions to create 'saved data.'
 This project is intended to take a longer period of time to complete.

+long_short_spread.py - This program is designed to aid me in quickly calculating equal value long/short spreads for use in stock trading.
+Using a relative price and hedge amount as entered by the user, the program returns the required number of shares to purchase for all prices +/- $1.00 of the entered price.
+As I am the intended user, there are no exception handlers.
+Some in-line documentation exists.
+The code is in regulation with pycodestyle.